hmccode/hmccode.github.io/_posts/2016-10-10-source-code-projects.md

 ##### Spa

-This repository contains the Offers back office (Adarsh).
+This repository contains the Offers back office.

 ### Sapphire